 Home | Mental Health | Depression

-How Depression Treatment Philadelphia Supports Depression
+How Depression Therapy Philadelphia Supports Depression

 Depression is more than sadness.
 It is a mood disorder that affects the way a person thinks, feels, and behaves.
 Symptoms may arise gradually or suddenly, often influenced by health conditions, medical history, family patterns, trauma, chronic stress, or substance use.
 Many individuals turn to alcohol or recreational drugs to manage depressive symptoms, only to find that these substances intensify their symptoms and make recovery more complicated.
+Seeking professional depression treatment Philadelphia can provide the support and care needed to manage symptoms and work toward recovery.

 Common Symptoms of Depression